-The most important thing to know about Yellowstone in the winter is that all the entrances to Yellowstone are closed except one, the north entrance, at the town of Gardiner, Montana.
+The most important thing to know about Yellowstone in winter is that all the entrances to Yellowstone are closed except one, the north entrance, at the town of Gardiner, Montana.
 Yellowstone is huge, so if you plan your visit with another entrance in mind, you’ll have a surprise.
 (Technically, the northeast entrance at Silver Gate is also open but you can’t enter the park from here.
 You can only exit the park as far as Cooke City.)

 For this reason, you should avoid flying into Jackson, Wyoming.
 If you do, you’ll have a 5h drive to the north entrance.
 So, if you visit Yellowstone in the winter, we recommend you fly to Bozeman, Montana.
 It is only 1.5h drive from the north entrance.

-Another thing to keep in mind is that it is extremely cold.
+Another thing to keep in mind is that a Yellowstone winter is extremely cold.
 When we visited, the last week of January, the temperature dropped to -14F (-24C).
 We were told that the previous year the temperature dropped to -40F (-40C).
 So be prepared for very cold weather with a few inches of snow falling.
 You’ve been warned.